MyNamesLex/Small-Unity-Tech-Demos/PC/Phone Simulation Tech Demo/README.md

 Send Message Button - Sends Message To Phone With The Text Entered From The Sender Input Field And Message Input Field

-Footnote: Art and Level Design is just for testing purposes, my aim with this was to make a Player Controller, not an actual game
+Footnote: Art and Level Design is just for testing purposes, my aim with this was to make a simulation of a phone, not an actual game